yukio708/gfarm-http-gateway/server/README.md

 - `make setup-latest-with-sys-packages`
 - `bin/gfarm-http-gateway-dev-for-docker-dist.sh  --port 8000 --log-level debug` to launch the gateway
 - (Optional) in c3 container, launch the gateway using the same procedure described above
-- refer to `Keycloak on Gfarm docker/dist (developer setup)` for configuration details
+- refer to `Keycloak on gfarm/docker/dist (developer setup)` for configuration details
 - use the http proxy (squid) for c2, c3, keycloak and jwt-server for a web browser
 - open <https://jwt-server/> in a web browser
 - copy the command line of jwt-agent and start jwt-agent in c1 container